Accessing Electronic Resources

 Searching the Online Catalog

-Weill Cornell Medical Library materials that are not accessible electronically may be requested at no charge when you are off-campus.
-When completing your TripSaver request please select "No, I do not want to use the TripSaver service", and indicate in the comments field the dates that you are off-campus and your delivery information.
+Samuel J. Wood Library materials that are not accessible electronically may be requested at no charge when you are off-campus.
+When completing your TripSaver request, please select "No, I do not want to use the TripSaver service" and indicate in the comments field the dates that you are off-campus and your delivery information.
 Physical items will be available for pickup at the Medical Library unless you arrange to have the book sent to another Cornell University library.

 Using Your Laptop in the Library

 A Cornell University Network ID (NetID) entitles you to full access.
 Visit Network IDs to see if you are eligible.

 Consulting with an Expert Staff Member

 The library staff is here to help.
 Visit Ask a Librarian for contact information, live chat, and training opportunities from one of the 20 Cornell University libraries, including the Medical Library.